Mihail18071983/my-wallet-app/README.md

 This is a simple application helps user to make transaction of crypto currency from user's wallet to another wallet.

+# my-wallet-app

+This is a simple application helps user to make transaction of crypto currency from user's wallet to another wallet.

 ## Getting started

 For launching application you just need moving to the https://my-wallet-app-pearl.vercel.app/